pikil/PHP7vsNode.JS/js-for-vs-forin/README.md

 * 211.20ms
 #### (Min: 211.20ms, Max: 247.87ms, Avg: 220.00ms)

 Surprisingly, for in JS way faster in comparison to forin.
-Just in case, the same situation is checked on PHP and the situation is similar to the one from php-for-vs-foreach-vs-while
+Just in case, the same comparison is checked on PHP and the situation is similar to the one from php-for-vs-foreach-vs-while